Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Background

 \subsection{Plume Labels}

 This work leverages \methane plumes identified by domain experts as described in Suppl.
 Sections~\ref{apx:qc} and \ref{apx:airborne}.
-Constructing and validating a ML-driven GHG plume detector also requires pixelwise labels to teach the model to distinguish plume pixels from background pixels.
+Constructing and validating a ML-driven GHG plume detector also requires pixelwise labels \jake{(binary masks)} to teach the model to distinguish plume pixels from background pixels.
 However, plumes are not discrete objects with well-defined boundaries, and manually labeling individual plume pixels is a difficult and subjective task, particularly near plume boundaries.
 One alternative to requiring users to manually label individual plume pixels is to use the CMF enhancements to deterministically generate ``CMF-guided'' plume labels consisting of highly concentrated pixels near the origin point of each user identified plume.
 While the CMF-guided labels may be less subjective than manually defined labels, their quality can vary significantly by scene according to the local contrast in \ppmm values between plumes and background enhancements or the presence of false enhancements adjacent to real plumes, and consequently require comprehensive manual inspection to refine or reject uninformative instances.

-Figure~\ref{fig:userweaklab} shows two example plume candidates (left column) with corresponding labels provided by four independent experts (center column), along with the deterministic CMF-guided plume labels for each plume according to increasing \ppmm thresholds (right column).
-All four users agree that each enhancement represents a real \methane plume, but the pixelwise masks they each provide disagree with respect to the boundaries where plume pixels end and background pixels begin (center column).
-In contrast, the CMF-guided labels are more conservative, capturing only the highly concentrated pixels near the origin point associated with each plume.
+Figure~\ref{fig:userweaklab} shows two example plume candidates (left column) with corresponding labels provided by four independent experts (center column), along with the deterministic CMF-guided plume labels for each plume according to increasing \ppmm thresholds (right column). \jake{The experts' labels are smoother and coarser compared to the CMF-guided plume labels, as they are defining polygons by clicking on vertices.
+Experts were also instructed to include a small buffer region beyond the diffused edges of the plume to capture the entire extent.} All four users agree that each enhancement represents a real \methane plume, but the pixelwise masks they each provide disagree with respect to the boundaries where plume pixels end and background pixels begin (center column).
+In contrast, the CMF-guided labels are more conservative, capturing only the highly concentrated pixels near the origin point associated with each plume. \jake{The CMF-guided labeling process is described in detail in Suppl.
+Section \ref{sub:cmflab}.}